 “Good night, mom.”

-Crawling out of my comfortable bed I opened the drawer where my pouch was.
+Crawling out of my comfortable bed I opened the drawer where my pouch of coins should be.
 Nothing.
 The drawer was empty.
 My pouch holding my countless coins and my lucky coin was gone.
-Even the box with single item had disappeared.
+Even the jewelry box with a single hair pin had disappeared.
 Someone had taken it.

 Something glimmered above my head.
 What was it now?
 I didn’t have someone to lie to and there was no one to stab.
 Why was there a golden circle appearing now?
 I was not in the mood for this.